 Usability: I had no table, no power outlet, and I couldn’t work as I had planned.
 I wasn’t particularly satisfied with the situation and got nothing done.
 I felt isolated from the other “normal/typical” passengers, treated as different and less worthy.
 In short, the usability was rubbish.

 Universal Design: not even close.
-This is a very good, poor example of something designed rather recently, and still exhibiting outdated values.
+This is a perfect example of a recently designed train still exhibiting outdated values.
 It is also a good example where a Universal Design mindset probably would have rendered a different layout and experience.

 The story I have presented here is an example of why it is not enough to work with access requirements alone.
 Accessibility is a prerequisite, but we need usability and universal design perspectives as well, to capture as many aspects as possible about the conditions for participation.
 Ultimately, they affect who can go where, together with whom, contribute to what and do what in society.

 They also see how they, with some minor tweaks, could improve the situation significantly, for instance by making the train’s seating arrangement more flexible and less compartmentalised.
-This is a thought experiment that I usually do with them to end the class on a positive note.
+In their hands, this could swiftly transform into a counterexample to the story above.

 Hedvall, P.-O., Ståhl, A., & Iwarsson, S. (2025).
 Accessibility, usability and universal design – still confusing?
 Harmonisation of key concepts describing person-environment interaction to create conditions for participation.
 Disability and Rehabilitation, 1–10. https://doi.org/10.1080/09638288.2025.2491831.